The Employment Law Review: France

 iii Sensitive data

-The processing of sensitive personal data by organisations, including employers, is prohibited unless the data subject, including an employee, has given explicit prior consent, or, as the case may be, the processing is necessary in the context of employment law, or laws relating to social security and social protection, or falls within other exceptions as detailed under Article 9(2) of the GDPR.50
+The processing of sensitive personal data by organisations, including employers, is prohibited unless the data subject, including an employee, has given explicit prior consent or, as the case may be, the processing is necessary in the context of employment law, or laws relating to social security and social protection, or falls within other exceptions as detailed under Article 9(2) of the GDPR.63

 iv Background checks

-From the perspective of the GDPR and French legal HR data protection, an employer located in France may ask an applicant to provide information directly or through a third party to the extent that the information is necessary to assess the applicant's professional capacities that have a direct link with the position and the employee's skills (Article L. 1221-6 of the French Labour Code).
+From the perspective of the GDPR and French legal HR data protection, an employer located in France may ask an applicant to provide information directly or through a third party to the extent that the information is necessary to assess the applicant's professional capacities that have a direct link with the position and the employee's skills (Article L. 1221-6, French Labour Code).

 This means background checks in France are limited to verifications of a candidate's qualifications and experiences that are absolutely necessary, and to obtaining references.